keithws/contentful-webhook-listener.js/README.md

 [![Build Status](https://travis-ci.org/keithws/contentful-webhook-listener.js.svg?branch=master)](https://travis-ci.org/keithws/contentful-webhook-listener.js) [![NPM Dependency Status](https://david-dm.org/keithws/contentful-webhook-listener.js.svg)](https://david-dm.org/keithws/contentful-webhook-listener.js) [![NPM Verion](https://img.shields.io/npm/v/contentful-webhook-listener.svg)](https://www.npmjs.com/package/contentful-webhook-listener)

-A Simple HTTP Webserver for listening to Contentful API Webhooks with JavaScript.
-This uses Node.js to create a web server and then emits events for each action (create, save, autoSave, etc) that occurs in Contentful.
+An HTTP server for listening to Contentful API Webhooks with JavaScript.
+This provides a Node.js module to create a web server and then emits events for each action (create, save, autoSave, etc) that occurs in Contentful.

 > [Contentful][4] is a content management platform for web applications, mobile apps and connected devices.
 It allows you to create, edit & manage content in the cloud and publish it anywhere via powerful API.
 Contentful offers tools for managing editorial teams and enabling cooperation between organizations.